pingcap/docs-tidb-operator/en/get-started.md

 Before that, you need to get familiar with two `kubectl` sub-commands:

 - `kubectl edit` opens a resource specification in an interactive text editor, where an administrator can make changes and save them.
 If the changes are valid, they'll be propagated to the cluster resources; if they're invalid, they'll be rejected with an error message.
 Note that not all elements of the specification are validated at this time.
-It's possible to save changes that may not be applied to the cluster even though they're accepted.
+It's possible to save changes that may not be applied to the cluster even though they are accepted.

 - `kubectl patch` applies a specification change directly to the running cluster resources.
 There are several different patch strategies, each of which has various capabilities, limitations, and allowed formats.